RULE 1.5 FEES

 Ethics & Discipline / Current Rules / Part IV (After January 1 / 2001) - Georgia Rules of Professional Conduct (also includes Disciplinary Proceedings and Advisory Opinion rules) / CHAPTER 1 GEORGIA RULES OF PROFESSIONAL CONDUCT AND ENFORCEMENT THEREOF

-- A lawyer's fee shall be reasonable.
+- A lawyer shall not make an agreement for, charge, or collect an unreasonable fee or an unreasonable amount for expenses.
 The factors to be considered in determining the reasonableness of a fee include the following: